UNSW-Data-Soc/unsw-data-soc.github.io/resources.md

 ---
 layout: landing-banner
 title: Resources
-subtitle: Browse through all of our learning resources from previous events!
+subtitle: Missed out on one of our workshops?
+Want to brush up on some new skills?
+Well, browse through all of our learning resources from previous events here!
 colour: is-warning
 ---